-In Sections 1.5.5, 1.5.6 and 5.2.3 we will deal with each of the theorems for Stream 3, where we 21 consider the several fundamental theorems of integration, starting with Leibniz's formula for integration 22 on the real line (\mathbb{R}) , then progressing to complex integration in the complex plane (\mathbb{C}) (Cauchy's) 23 theorem), which is required for computing the inverse Laplace transform.
-Then we discuss Gauss' 24 and Stokes' Laws for \mathbb{R}^2 , with closed and open surfaces.
-One cannot understand Maxwell's equations, 25 fluid flow, or acoustics without understanding these theorems.
-Any problem that deals with the wave 26 equation in more than one dimension requires an understanding of these concepts.
-The derivation of 27 the Kirchhoff voltage and current laws is based on these theorems.
-28
+In Sections 1.5.4 and 1.5.5 we will deal with each of the theorems for Stream 3, where we consider the 18 several fundamental theorems of integration, starting with Leibniz's formula for integration on the real 19 line $(\mathbb{R})$ , then progressing to complex integration in the complex plane $(\mathbb{C})$ (Cauchy's theorem), which 20 is required for computing the inverse Laplace transform.
+Gauss' and Stokes' Laws for $\mathbb{R}^2$ require closed 21 and open surfaces, respectively.
+One cannot manipulate Maxwell's equations, fluid flow, or acoustics 22 without understanding these theorems.
+Any problem that deals with the wave equation in more than 23 one dimension, requires an understanding of these theorems, thus are the basis of the derivation of the 24 Kirchhoff voltage and current laws.
+The $\nabla$ symbol is pronounced as "del" (preferred) or "nabla."
+25